-Trump ally Roger Stone charged with lying in Russia probe
+Longtime Trump ally Roger Stone arrested for lying to Congress

 The indictment referred to an October 2016 email from the “high-ranking Trump Campaign official” asking Stone to inquire about future releases of emails by “Organization 1.”
 Stone responded that “Organization 1” would release “a load every week going forward.”

-The high-ranking official is Steve Bannon, Trump’s former campaign chief, according to a person familiar with the matter.
+The high-ranking official is Bannon, Trump’s former campaign chief, according to a person familiar with the matter.
 Bannon did not respond to a request for comment.

-“The indictment was not unexpected, but it is still significant because it alleges coordination between the Trump Campaign and WikiLeaks,” said Barbara McQuade, a former U.S. Attorney for the Eastern District of Michigan.
+The interactions with Wikileaks covered in the indictment occurred days before Trump famously called out to Russia in a campaign stump speech for help finding “missing” emails from Clinton’s time as secretary of state, according to Democratic U.S. Representative Adam Schiff.

-Michael Zeldin, a former federal prosecutor, said the new details in the indictment were damaging politically to Trump but that it remained unclear if there was criminal exposure for anyone else in Trump’s orbit.
-He noted that Mueller made a point of portraying WikiLeaks as an organization that has repeatedly been involved in posting stolen documents from U.S. citizens.
+“Russia, if you’re listening, I hope you’re able to find the 30,000 emails that are missing,” Trump said on the campaign, a comment that vexed intelligence experts and prompted Democrats to accuse him of urging a foreign country to spy on Americans.

 Stone’s ties to Trump go back decades.
 Stone has urged Trump to run for president since 1988, was chairman of his presidential exploratory committee in 2000 and was a consultant when Trump considered running in 2012, according to Stone’s 2017 book about Trump’s campaign for the White House.